 Absentee or advanced voting allows voters to cast a vote by mail or in person before Election Day.
-The 2020 Election Schedule contains all of the important dates and times for the March Primary and November Presidential Election.
+The 2022 Election Schedule contains all of the important dates and times for the May Primary and November Election.

 To view the scheduled One-Stop locations and times please visit the North Carolina State Board of Elections One-Stop Voter Tools website.